mrkaleArduinoLib/gbj_appcore/README.md

 <a id="library"></a>

 # gbj\_appcore
 This is an application library, which is used usually as a project library for particular PlatformIO project.
-It provides common core methods for project centric application libraries and acts as their parent class.
+It encapsulates common core methods for project centric application libraries and acts as their parent class.
+The encapsulation provides following advantages:

-- Library has no virtual methods, so that it is useful for project libraries without internal timers.
-- Library utilizes error handling from the parent class.
+* Functionality is hidden from the main sketch.
+* The library is reusable for various projects providing basic functionality.
+* Update in library is valid for all involved projects.
+* It provides error handling for all derived classes.

+## Fundamental functionality

+* Unified error handling.
+* Enumerated result and error codes.
+* Detecting microcontroller restart (boot) reason.
+* Rounding float numbers.

 <a id="dependency"></a>